senchalabs/docs-i18n/guides/class_system/README.md

         }
     });

-We now have a class called `Animal`, where each animal can have a name and speak.
+This defines a class called `Animal`, where each animal can have a name and speak.
 To create a new instance of animal, we just use Ext.create:

     var bob = Ext.create('Animal', {
         name: 'Bob'